-In order to remain as healthy as possible it’s important to stop smoking, eat a healthy diet and to take part in regular exercise sessions.
-You will also need to restrict your salt intake to less than 6g per day, and moderate your alcohol intake so that it follows the recommended guidelines of no more than 14 units per week.
+In order to remain as healthy as possible, it’s important to stop smoking, eat a healthy diet and to take part in regular exercise.
+You will also need to restrict your salt intake to less than 6g per day and moderate your alcohol intake so that it follows the recommended guidelines of no more than 14 units per week.

-Dialysis will be a lifelong form of treatment unless you have a kidney transplant.
+Dialysis will usually be a lifelong form of treatment unless you have a kidney transplant.

-For those with severely reduced kidney function, a kidney transplant is the most effective treatment.
-However this is a major surgical procedure which normally takes around three hours.
+For those with little or no kidney function, a kidney transplant is the most effective treatment.
+This is a major surgical procedure which normally takes around three hours.
 After a transplant, you’ll usually need to take immunosuppressant medication for the rest of your life.
-This is to prevent your immune system from attacking the donor organ.
+This is to prevent your immune system from attacking the new kidney.

 From April 2014 to April 2015, around 3,000 kidney transplants were carried out in the UK, but there were still more than 5,000 people on the waiting list for a kidney by the end of this period.” – NHS

 Survival rates for kidney transplants are extremely good nowadays.
 About 90% of transplants still function after five years and many work after 10 years or more.
-In the UK, consent is required before organs can be donated.
 A person can give their consent to become an organ donor after death by joining the NHS Organ Donor Register or by discussing their wishes with loved ones.

 Living with Chronic Kidney Disease

-It’s also wise to have the annual flu jab and the one-off pneumococcal vaccination as your body will be more vulnerable to infections.
+It’s also wise to have the annual flu jab and the one-off pneumococcal vaccination, as your body will be more vulnerable to infections.

-At work, it’s important that you talk to your manager as soon as you feel that your condition is have an affect on your ability to do your job.
-This way a solution can be found that works for both parties.
 Remember, the Disability Discrimination Act 1995 requires employers to make reasonable adjustments to working practices or premises to help a person with a disability.
 This could involve flexible working hours to fit with dialysis appointments, for example.
-If you have to stop working or cut-down on the amount of hours you work, you may be entitled to some financial benefits.
+If you have to stop working or cut down on the number of hours you work, you may be entitled to some financial benefits.

 Chronic kidney disease is a condition which qualifies you for VAT Exemption when you order a personal alarm system from Lifeline24.
 This means that people with chronic kidney disease will not have to pay any VAT whatsoever on their Lifeline alarm system.
 To find out about other medical conditions qualify you for VAT exemption, click here.

 Personal Alarm Information